frigvid/app2000-gruppe11/README.md

 Features:
 - Play full games of Chess against a random-type machine opponent.
 - You are able to create opening strategies visually, and train against them.
-- You are able to create repertoires, groups of openings.
+- You are able to create repertoires, groups of openings, and train against them.
 - You are able to modify your user profile, and add other users as friends.
+- You are able to view, author, edit, delete and publish/unpublish news, documentation and FAQ.

 ## Built with